Manuel Fumic

-Manuel Fumic (born 30 March 1982) is a German cross-country cyclist.
+Manuel Fumic (born 30 March 1982) is a German former cross-country cyclist.
 He finished 8th at the 2004 Summer Olympics and 11th at the 2008 Olympic Games.
 At the 2012 Summer Olympics, he competed in the men's cross-country at Hadleigh Farm, finishing in 7th place.
 At the 2016 Summer Olympics, he finished in 13th place.

-He was on the start list for the 2018 cross-country European Championship but was not able to finish.
+Fumic retired at the end of the 2021 season, becoming the team manager for Cannondale Factory Racing.

+Personal life

 He is the younger brother of Lado Fumic.